Villavu/Simba/Doc/sphinx/gettingstarted.rst

 Setting up SRL 5 with Simba
 ---------------------------

 This will follow later, upon SRL 5 release.
-(Which will be quite soon)

 Installing scripts
 ------------------